PlaidCloud/website/content/en/docs/concepts/security/overview.md

 ### Infrastructure security {#infrastructure-security}

-Suggestions for securing your infrastructure in a Kubernetes cluster:
+Suggestions for securing your infrastructure in a PlaidCloud cluster:

 {{< table caption="Infrastructure security" >}}

-Area of Concern for Kubernetes Infrastructure | Recommendation |
+Area of Concern for PlaidCloud Infrastructure | Recommendation |
 --------------------------------------------- | -------------- |
-Network access to API Server (Control plane) | All access to the Kubernetes control plane is not allowed publicly on the internet and is controlled by network access control lists restricted to the set of IP addresses needed to administer the cluster.|
+Network access to API Server (Control plane) | All access to the PlaidCloud control plane is not allowed publicly on the internet and is controlled by network access control lists restricted to the set of IP addresses needed to administer the cluster.|
-Network access to Nodes (nodes) | Nodes should be configured to _only_ accept connections (via network access control lists) from the control plane on the specified ports, and accept connections for services in Kubernetes of type NodePort and LoadBalancer.
+Network access to Nodes (nodes) | Nodes should be configured to _only_ accept connections (via network access control lists) from the control plane on the specified ports, and accept connections for services in PlaidCloud of type NodePort and LoadBalancer.
 If possible, these nodes should not be exposed on the public internet entirely.
-Kubernetes access to Cloud Provider API | Each cloud provider needs to grant a different set of permissions to the Kubernetes control plane and nodes.
+PlaidCloud access to Cloud Provider API | Each cloud provider needs to grant a different set of permissions to the PlaidCloud control plane and nodes.
 It is best to provide the cluster with cloud provider access that follows the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) for the resources it needs to administer.
-The [Kops documentation](https://github.com/kubernetes/kops/blob/master/docs/iam_roles.md#iam-roles) provides information about IAM policies and roles.
+The [Kops documentation](https://github.com/PlaidCloud/kops/blob/master/docs/iam_roles.md#iam-roles) provides information about IAM policies and roles.
-Access to etcd | Access to etcd (the datastore of Kubernetes) should be limited to the control plane only.
+Access to etcd | Access to etcd (the datastore of PlaidCloud) should be limited to the control plane only.
 Depending on your configuration, you should attempt to use etcd over TLS.
 More information can be found in the [etcd documentation](https://github.com/etcd-io/etcd/tree/master/Documentation). etcd Encryption | Wherever possible it's a good practice to encrypt all storage at rest, and since etcd holds the state of the entire cluster (including Secrets) its disk should especially be encrypted at rest.

 {{< /table >}}

 ## Cluster

-There are two areas of concern for securing Kubernetes:
+There are two areas of concern for securing PlaidCloud:

 * Securing the cluster components that are configurable
 * Securing the applications which run in the cluster